ch-aurich/Eagle2FreeCad/README.md

 - the script will run now - this can take a while, especially for complex PCBs with many parts
 - when the macro is finished you will see the model
-- if you do not have all STEP models needed for building the 3D Model of your board there will be a list of the missing packages in the python console (only if you coose to do the optional part in the installation section)
+- if you do not have all STEP models needed for building the 3D Model of your board there will be a list of the missing packages in the python console (only if you choose to do the optional part in the installation section)